Trewaters/301-Days-Of-Code/Challenge Accepted/log.md

 The daily log of Tre' Grisby's **#301DaysOfCode** challenge.

 ## Log

+### Day 7: February 7, 2019

+:sunrise_over_mountains::sunny: *Today's Progress:* Finished up making the features work.

+:thought_balloon: *Thoughts:* I could walk away from this with a good conscience now.
+It needs more work but it is an MVP showing basic concepts.

+_What is left?_
+- Verify user web input is valid.
+This avoids errors and security exploits
+- "Make it pretty!"
+This is important but not necessary.
+If I plan to have people use this in a demo it will need to look nice.
+I planned on using bootstrapp to accomplish that.
+- Refactor the code.
+This app could be made better by pulling duplicate code into functions.
+- Code Review.

+:floppy_disk: *Link to work:*

+### Day 37: February 6, 2019

+:sunrise_over_mountains::sunny: *Today's Progress:* Mapped Zoho db columns to my MongoDB columns.

+:thought_balloon: *Thoughts:* This is part of that planning that needs to happen for everyone.
+It was funny because I didn't think about it until I made the import work.
+This is something that should happen at the start.
+Shows how rusty I am.

+:floppy_disk: *Link to work:* iyaiContacts

+### Day 36: February 5, 2019

+:sunrise_over_mountains::sunny: *Today's Progress:* Slow progress.
+I guess I always feel like it should have taken less time.
+Able to update the MongoDB.

+:thought_balloon: *Thoughts:* I want to do a couple more things then I will update the master with this.
+That will bring this closer to being done, for now.

+:floppy_disk: *Link to work:* iyaiContacts

 ### Day 35: February 4, 2019

 :sunrise_over_mountains::sunny: *Today's Progress:* Holy smokes I made some great progress today.
 I didn't finish the database update to my application but I created a couple of branches for the work I am doing.